4 Signs of gaslighting in relationships – hello, it’s coming from you!

 Either we’re not willing to admit we’re all guilty of manipulation [gaslighting] or that we deem the problem as being everyone else.
 I hear/read it EVERYDAY – those who point the finger and say you are not holier than thou, but when it comes to themselves it’s everyone around me is a *narc*.

 I’m not about to throw that word around because, frankly, we are all narcissists to some degree.
-That’s not even up for debate when our culture is so self-focused.
-Though I do believe it is also possible for many of us to unknowingly possess these lackluster habits – again, where ill-intent is not the conscious focus.
+Since the day we were born, in fact.
+That’s not even up for debate when human nature is so self-focused.
+Hence why I believe we’re all equipped of possessing these lackluster habits – again, where ill-intent may not always be the conscious focus but it is still self-focused.

-I just think many of us lack the maturity and willingness to accept that we’re just as well-equipped to play out the very behaviors we’re apparently so aware of and can easily point out in others.
+I think we’re not as willing to accept that we’re actually pretty well versed in displaying the very behaviors we’re apparently so aware of and can easily point out in others.
 Oope, did I just say that?
 Yes I did.

-So the very things you think are silly, harmless, meaningless when you do/say them but are not when coming from others (i.e., your partner) ought to be your first major clue, or yellow flag.
-Otherwise your motives and thinking could imply,
+So the very things you think are silly, harmless, or meaningless when you do/say them but are not when coming from others (i.e., your partner) ought to be your first major clue.
+Otherwise, your motives and thinking could imply,

 I can do no wrong,